On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Experiments

-\paragraph{Sharing the latent tokens.} The last experiment, \cref{tbl:abl_dist} probes whether the latent tokens learned by CA should remain layer-local or be shared across the hierarchy, assessing its ability of capturing dynamic and scene-specific context.
+\paragraph{Sharing the latent tokens.} The last experiment, \cref{tbl:abl_dist} probes whether the latent tokens learned by CA should remain layer-local or be shared across the hierarchy, assessing its ability to capture dynamic and scene-specific context.
 When each layer keeps its own bank of tokens (\textit{N/A}), \method already surpasses SA-only, confirming that CA supplies complementary global cues.
 Re-using the same tokens within each encoder stage (\textit{per-stage}) yields a further yet modest gain, suggesting that a coherent context inside each resolution level helps the network reconcile local geometry with mid-range structure.

-The strongest result emerges when a single set of latent tokens are shared by \emph{all} transformer blocks.
-We attribute this improvement to its coincidence with the fact that 3D point cloud represent the same underlying 3D geometry in sipte of its irregularity and sparsity.
-From this perspective, such globally shared latent tokens confines the model to adapt to the true underlying scene, rather than overfitting on irrelavent pattern due to noisy sampled point cloud.
+The strongest result emerges when a single set of latent tokens is shared by \emph{all} transformer blocks.
+We attribute this improvement to its consistency with the fact that 3D point clouds represent the same underlying 3D geometry in spite of their irregularity and sparsity.
+From this perspective, such globally shared latent tokens confine the model to adapt to the actual underlying scene, rather than overfitting on irrelevant patterns due to the noisy sampled point cloud.

-\paragraph{Revealing the geometry cues in latent tokens.} With the above assumption on latent tokens regularize the model to capture the underlying 3D scene, we visualize its attentional weights and compare to other similar PEFT method that can also inject global context, such as the prompt tuning.
+\paragraph{Revealing the geometry cues in latent tokens.} Under the above assumption that latent tokens regularize the model to capture the underlying 3D scene, we visualize the attention weights and compare them to those produced by other PEFT methods that also inject global context, such as prompt tuning.

-As shown in \cref{fig:attn}, starting from the first stage, our latent tokens learn to produce much crisper attention weights following the geometric cues, such as the simple geometric primitives of floor surface.
-In deeper stages, latent tokens start to pick up more salient geometric objects, such as clutter on the table and sofa.
-In contrast, the static tokens introduced by prompt tuning produce attention blurry weights that span accross the boundaries of objects and scene areas.
-As a result, it is suggested that the proposed latent tokens can indeed deliver scene-wide context that broadcast the geometry cues.
-Together with the local spatial structure extracted by 3D convolutions, it thus results in its superior performance as an effective PEFT methods for 3D scenes.
+As shown in \cref{fig:attn}, starting from the first stage, our latent tokens learn to produce crisper attention weights that follow geometric cues, such as the simple geometric primitives of floor surface.
+In deeper stages, the tokens progressively attend to more salient geometric objects, including clutter on the table and sofa.
+In contrast, the static tokens introduced by prompt tuning produce yield blurrier attention patterns that often span across object and region boundaries.

+These observations suggest that the proposed latent tokens effectively capture and broadcast scene-wide geometric context.
+Combined with the local spatial structure extracted by 3D convolutions, this leads to superior performance, establishing our method as an effective PEFT approach for 3D scene understanding.